-Tax Freedom Day 2018 is later than in the years prior to 2014.
+Tax Freedom Day 2018 was later than in the years prior to 2014.

 As a result, Tax Freedom Day came earlier during the recession.
 As more Americans went back to work in the years following, tax receipts grew higher.
 That made Tax Freedom Day later.

 The latest Tax Freedom Day on record occurred on May 3, 2000.
 This was when tax rates were higher.
 On average, families paid 33 percent of total income in state, local, and federal taxes.

 Tax Freedom Day occurred earlier the following year, due to the 2001 recession.
-In 20013, the Bush tax cuts were passed, further reducing revenue.
-That helped make sure Tax Freedom Day has been earlier ever since.
+In 2013, the Bush tax cuts were passed, further reducing revenue.
+As a result, Tax Freedom Day has been earlier ever since.